-Coaches and Assistant Coaches play a unique and indispensable role in Special Olympics Kansas.
-Coaches provide the sports skills and spirit that define a true athlete and serve as role models and character builders.
+Coaches and Team Assistants play a unique and indispensable role in Special Olympics Kansas.
+They provide the sports skills and spirit that define a true athlete and serve as role models and character builders.
 Special Olympics Kansas offers 22 sports.

-Coaches DO NOT need sports knowledge- there are plenty of coach positions for novice, including assistant coach, manager, waterboy, team volunteer, playing catch, practing shooting, socializing with the athletes
+They DO NOT need sports knowledge- there many other positions on a team, including chaperone, manager, waterboy, health coach, playing catch, practing shooting, socializing with the athletes

 Contact a Local Program and ask the Coordinator about their need for coaches and when/where they hold practices.